panda3d/panda3d-docs/programming/configuration/accessing-config-vars-in-a-program.rst

       load_prc_file("config/Config.prc");

 The filename you specify is searched for along the model-path, in the same way that an Egg or Bam file is searched for when you use ``loader.loadModel()``.

-You should load your own PRC file before

 .. only:: python

-   instantiating ShowBase.
+   You should load your own PRC file before instantiating ShowBase.
+Changing certain configuration variables later on may not affect the window/environment that has already been created.

 .. only:: cpp

-   opening the window.

-``Changing configuration data later on won't affect the window/environment that has already been created.``
+   You should load your own PRC file before opening the window.
+Changing certain configuration variables later on may not affect the window/environment that has already been created.

-You can also use ``loadPrcFileData()`` to load a string that you define in your code, as if it were the contents read from a disk file.
-The ``loadPrcFileData()`` call requires two parameters.
+You can also use :func:`.load_prc_file_data()` to load a string that you define in your code, as if it were the contents read from a disk file.
+The :func:`.load_prc_file_data()` call requires two parameters.
 The first parameter is an arbitrary string name to assign to this "file" (and it can be the empty string if you don't care), while the second parameter is the contents of the file itself.
 This second parameter should contain newlines between variable definitions if you want to set the value of more than one variable.

 For example, let's say that Panda3D's configuration file contains this line: